nik-kor/blog/life/being-a-coal-miner-2016-04-30.md

 # 30/04/2016 Being a coal miner

 I'm an alpinist and I want to explain(mostly to myself) why I do this.
 Why do I have this need - to reflect on it?
-- because mountaineering is a very special kind of activity and it influences other parts of my life - so it's a very important part.
+Because mountaineering is a very special kind of activity and it influences other parts of my life - so it's a very important part.
 It's not just about fitness or being in good shape.
 No. It's too complex for this.
 Also, it is risky stuff.
 I would be lying if I say that everything is under control and nothing bad could happen.
 It really depends.
 So considering this background I'd like to write this post.